noti0na1/dotty/docs/docs/internals/explicit-nulls.md

 Since we want to allow selecting member on nullable values, when searching a member of a type, the `| Null` part should be ignored.
 See `goOr` in `Types.scala`.

 During adapting, if the type of the tree is not a subtype of the expected type, the `adaptToSubType` in `Typer.scala` will run.
 The implicit search is invoked to find conversions for the tree.
-If `unsafeNulls` is enabled, we use the new search scheme:
-1. If the `tree.tpe` is nullable, we strip `Null` from the tree then search.
-2. If the `tree.tpe` is not nullable or the last step fails, we search on the tree directly.
-3. If the last step fails, we try to cast tree to `pt` if the two types `isUnsafelyConvertable`.

 Since implicit search (finding candidates and trying to type the new tree) could run in some different contexts, we have to pass the `UnsafeNullConversion` mode to the search context.

 The SAM type conversion also happens in `adaptToSubType`.
 We need to strip `Null` from `pt` in order to get class information.